Originally published in 2011. Edited for republishing in July of 2020.

 One reason is security.
 The more information that a malicious user or bot has about how your website is built, the better chance they have of figuring out how to hack it (to be clear, this is not hard to determine anyway, but why make it easier on them?)

 Another reason to remove file extensions is the longevity of that URL - with them, every time you change your website’s platform, or the based language, the URL must inherently change.
-But if URLs are extentionless, they don’t inherently have to change when the technology that drives the changes.
+But if URLs are extensionless, they don’t inherently have to change when the technology that drives the changes.

 The architecture of your site is very important for many reasons.
 The way your files are structured makes a difference in how your website is crawled by search engines, as well as “surfed” by a user.